-Join Caleb Smith for an in-depth discussion in this video Creating a Django project, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video Creating a Django project, part of Learning Python and Django.

 Now that python, pip and Django are installed, let's get started creating our first project.
 First, we'll find a location to place the folder for the files of our project.
 This can be on the desktop, or anywhere else that you can find easily.
 For this video, I will work out of the Exercise Files, which I've placed on the desktop.
 Next, we'll open a terminal window and change the directory to the folder we've chosen.
 For me this will be inside of the Exercise Files Subfolders.